research-software-directory/RSD-as-a-service/documentation/docs/01-users/02-navigation.md

 ![image](img/community-overview.webp)

 The community overview page provides a list of all communities present in the RSD.
-For each community a __card__ shows basic information including the number of software packages.
-The communities are ordered by the number of software.
+For each community, a __card__ shows basic information, including the number of software packages.
+The communities are ordered by the number of related software pages.

-You can use search option at the top of the page to find specific community by name or description.
-If you wish to register your own community please contact core RSD team on rsd@esciencecenter.nl.
+You can use search bar at the top of the page to find a specific community by name or description.
+If you wish to register your own community, please contact the core RSD team on rsd@esciencecenter.nl.